 Guide Reducing GHG Emissions Under Section 3(d) of the Global Warming Solutions Act

-On May 17, 2016, the Supreme Judicial Court of Massachusetts ruled that the Massachusetts Global Warming Solutions Act (GWSA) requires MassDEP to promulgate new regulations that “impose a limit on [greenhouse gas] emissions that may be released, limit the aggregate emissions released from each group of regulated sources or categories of sources, set emission limits for each year, and set limits that decline on an annual basis” to meet the requirements of Section 3(d) of Chapter 21N of the General Laws.
+The Supreme Judicial Court of Massachusetts ruled in May 2016 that the Massachusetts Global Warming Solutions Act (GWSA) requires MassDEP to promulgate new regulations that “impose a limit on [greenhouse gas] emissions that may be released, limit the aggregate emissions released from each group of regulated sources or categories of sources, set emission limits for each year, and set limits that decline on an annual basis” to meet the requirements of Section 3(d) of Chapter 21N of the General Laws.

-On September 16, 2016, Governor Baker signed Executive Order 569 (PDF), which directed the Executive Office of Energy and Environmental Affairs to coordinate and make consistent new and existing efforts to mitigate and reduce greenhouse gas emissions and to build resilience and adapt to the impacts of climate change.
-The Executive Order also directed MassDEP to promulgate regulations that satisfy the mandate of Section 3(d) by August 11, 2017, with the objective that these regulations ensure that the Commonwealth meets the 2020 statewide emissions limit mandated by the GWSA.
+In September 2016, Governor Baker signed Executive Order 569, which directed the Executive Office of Energy and Environmental Affairs to coordinate and make consistent new and existing efforts to mitigate and reduce greenhouse gas emissions and to build resilience and adapt to the impacts of climate change.
+The Executive Order also directed MassDEP to promulgate regulations satisfying the mandate of Section 3(d) by August 2017 to ensure that the Commonwealth meets the 2020 statewide emissions limit mandated by the GWSA.

 310 CMR 7.72: Reducing Sulfur Hexafluoride Emissions from Gas-Insulated Switchgear

 310 CMR 7.73: Reducing Methane Emissions from Natural Gas Distribution Mains and Services

 310 CMR 7.74: Reducing CO2 Emissions From Electricity Generating Facilities

 Note: MassDEP promulgated amendments to these regulations in December 2017 and proposed additional amendments in April 2018.
 Learn more.